Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: Baldiwala Edge.
 Photo credit Talib Chitalwala)

 Just because the space is small doesn't mean it can't be luxe.
-A great way to make the tiny, minimalist bathroom feel modern, slick, and smart is with marble, with the material running up the walls and the sink.
+A great way to make a small marble bathroom feel modern, slick, and smart is by using the material on the walls, flooring, and sink.

 A small bathroom with painted shutters